pravega/pravega/documentation/src/docs/controller-service.md

 information about Stream Segments.

 Clients query Controller in order to know how to navigate Streams.
-For this purpose Controller exposes appropriate APIs to get _active Stream Segments, successors, predecessors_ and _Stream Segment information_ and _URIs_.
+For this purpose Controller exposes appropriate APIs to get _active_ Stream Segments, successors, predecessors and URIs.
 These queries are served using metadata stored and accessed via Stream store interface.

 Controller also provides workflows to modify state and behavior of the Stream.
 These workflows include _create, scale, truncation, update, seal,_ and _delete_.
-These workflows are invoked both via direct APIs and in some cases as applicable via background policy manager ([Auto Scaling](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/Stream/ScalingPolicy.java) and [Retention](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/Stream/RetentionPolicy.java)).
+These workflows are invoked both via direct APIs and in some cases as applicable via background policy manager ([Auto Scaling](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/ScalingPolicy.java) and [Retention](https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/stream/RetentionPolicy.java)).

 <p>
 <img src="img/Request-Processing_Flow.png" width="880" height="750" alt="request processing">